Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Give your dog some good quality food like Natural Balance, Evangers or Merrick.
 Give your dog fresh apples without the peeling, bananas, blue berries dogs love fresh blue berries) and cranberries.
-One of my dogs was always scooting but she stopped when I changed her food and I always share my fruit with my dogs.
-Problem solved.

 My dog also has anal gland problems.
 She doesn't "squeeze" them like she should so we have to get them squeezed.
 You can do this yourself but it is gross (that's just what I heard, I won't touch them! ha) Your vet can do this as well as most grooming salons.
 Just ask!
 I know PetSmart does it for sure!
 They can also show you how to do it.

 There is a surgery that can correct it also but I don't have the money for that.

 Our dog had this problem, and when we took her to the vet to have her anal glands expressed, the nurse there said that feeding the dog pumpkin is supposed to prevent anal gland problems.
 So we bought pumpkin pie filling (the kind that is 100% pumpkin) and we put 2 tablespoons of the pumpkin pie filling in her food everyday, and so far, the problem hasn't returned.

 My dog has a constant smell from her bottom.

 By Del from south wales